 Management Issues Objective Actions Performance and/or Comments Completion Criteria in the Annual Review submitted to the DP&E in accordance 0 = with the Project Approval.
 Passive Regeneration 1).
 Establish structure and floristics of 1).
-The following performance Target vegetation community areas - past clearing Gum Woodland EEC and final target vegetation community criteria apply: structure and florists and disturbance (loss riparian vegetation 2) Source local provenance seed Key indicator species established. of native tree, shrub communities within either by collecting seed on site or present in equivalent and ground cover) nominated Biodiversity from local supplier. density to target EEC Monitoring plot establishment Offset Areas.
+The following performance Target vegetation community areas - past clearing Gum Woodland EEC and final target vegetation community criteria apply: structure and florists and disturbance (loss riparian vegetation 2).
+Source local provenance seed ☐ Key indicator species established. of native tree, shrub communities within either by collecting seed on site or present in equivalent B and ground cover) nominated Biodiversity from local supplier. density to target EEC Photographs are taken at 10 Offset Areas.
 3).
-Establish vegetation monitoring or riparian vegetation. pending the outcome of the plots.
-Recorded monitoring data will ☐ Indicator species LEC Mod 1 determination and include percentage canopy cover, successfully seed in approval of the Rehabilitation germination rate, percentage two consecutive years. and Biodiversity Offset erosion/bare patches, seed Canopy density greater Management Plan.
-Despite the development, and photographs. than 30% establishment of these plots 4).
+Establish vegetation monitoring or riparian vegetation. photographic monitoring plots.
+Recorded monitoring data will ☐ Indicator species location in the BioBanking Area include percentage canopy cover, successfully seed in on an annual basis and two germination rate, percentage two consecutive years. monitoring sites in the erosion/bare patches, seed ☐ Canopy density greater Biodiversity Conservation development, and photographs. than 30% Areas which are reported in the 4).
 Supplementary planting or direct 2).
-Seed collection is pending, photographs of the seeding in areas with low natural undertaken in consultation with BioBanking and Biodiversity regenerative capacity a qualified/experienced person Conservation Areas are taken 5).
-Monitor natural regeneration & (e.g. bush regeneration on an annual basis and planting/direct seeding areas and contractor or local native reported in the Annual Review. review success of natural nursery staff).
+Seed collection is Annual Review. seeding in areas with low natural undertaken in consultation with regenerative capacity a qualified/experienced person 5).
+Monitor natural regeneration & (e.g. bush regeneration planting/direct seeding areas and contractor or local native review success of natural nursery staff).
 Seed collection regeneration and any revegetation is undertaken when needed measures. and when available.
 6).
 Identify areas requiring infill 3).
 Monitoring plots established planting or specific management and mapped. tasks.
 4).
 Additional planting/seed sowing as required (determined